 Minced fresh ginger.
 While you could use a tube of ginger paste, or some dried ginger in a pinch, I highly recommend the powerful and potent flavor you get from some fresh ginger root.
 I like to buy a few pieces fresh, and then freeze them!
 You can grate the ginger from frozen, which is perfect for recipes like this one, and the ginger keeps in the freezer for months in a freezer bag!
 This way, you always (technically) have fresh ginger on hand.
 And the flavor is just as delicious grated from frozen.

-Fresh minced garlic.
+Fresh minced garlic cloves.
 Again, my vote is for real, fresh garlic you peel and minced (or press) yourself.
 The flavor is stronger and fresher than anything in a jar or tube, and gives the broth a well rounded flavor.
 Using a garlic press also ensures the garlic melds into your broth, rather than floats in it.

 Chicken Broth or chicken stock.
 This will serve as the base of the soup.
 You can use store bought broth, or homemade!
 If you like, low sodium broth or bone broth are great options, too!